penumbra-zone/penumbra/README.md

-# nct
+# penumbra-tct

-The note commitment tree for Penumbra (prototype in development).
+The tiered note commitment tree for Penumbra.